 Based on the history and assessment diagnosis of Schizophrenia was made by the clinical team.
 In schizophrenia, a person loses touch with reality and believes in things which are not true and real.
 He was given antipsychotic medicines which helped in the reduction of the symptoms.
 Gradually patient becomes cooperative towards the staff.
 His therapist educated him and his family about schizophrenia.
 Insight orientation therapy was also carried out where an understanding of the behaviours during the illness was discussed and reflected upon.
 In further treatment, Cognitive behaviour therapy for Schizophrenia was also given to challenge the unrealistic ideas and thoughts in his pattern of thinking.
 Towards the last phase of the treatment, rehabilitation was focused upon, where social skills training was initiated and for occupational rehabilitation, he was trained at his sister’s teaching institute.
 During the pre-discharge phase of treatment, Ravi was sent on short home visits for a smooth transition into the community.
 Ravi was in the rehabilitation for three months where he gained complete recovery and showed no signs and symptoms of suspiciousness.
 He comes to the hospital for regular once a week follow-ups and is maintained well for 1.5 years.

-Thank you %NAME% for contact us.
+Thank you for contacting us.
+We'll get back you!

 We faced problems while connecting to the server or receiving data from the server.
 Please wait for a few seconds and try again.